canonical/spread/README.md

             - ubuntu-16.10/foo,bar
 ```

-This will cause four different machines to be allocated for running tests
+This will cause four different machines to be allocated for running tasks
 concurrently: one running Ubuntu 14.04, two 16.04, and one 16.10.
 The 16.10
 machine will only run jobs for variants _foo_ and _bar_, while the others will
 accept any variants (including _foo_ and _bar_).